 Twelve fellowships are awarded for tenure in the junior and senior years (defined as the last two years of an entire undergraduate program).
 The Gaines Fellowships carry a stipend of $2,000 in the junior year and $3,000 in the senior year.

 All Gaines Fellows are required to take a specially designed, four-credit hour per semester seminar in the humanities during both semesters of the junior year.
-In addition, each Junior fellow must complete a jury project planning and optionally carrying out an improvement to the local community.
+In addition, each Junior fellow must complete a jury project planning and optionally carrying out an improvement to a community, whether it be our campus, Lexington, the fellow's hometown, or a community further afield.

 Any student at the University of Kentucky may apply for a Gaines Fellowship.
 Students in all disciplines and with any intended profession are given equal consideration.
 Gaines Fellows come from all disciplines, from Art History and English to Biology and Chemical Engineering.